haimiao/git_intro/README.txt

 # README
 introduction to git
-the relationship between different component and command. understand the connection between remote, workspace and repository.
+the relationship between different component and command.
+Understand the connection between remote, workspace and repository.